Randall-Scharpf/jMorseCoding/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature Request
+about: Suggest something new
+title: ''
+labels: ''
+assignees: ''

+---
 _Write your content here_

 __Checklist__ (Don't worry if you can't satisfy all of these, but try to satisfy _almost_ all of them.
 Also, delete this parenthetical before posing your issue: it'll clutter up your nice neat work.)